ADHD symptoms and diagnosis

 A mixed picture

 At the end of this process, your child may be diagnosed with ADHD.
-This resolves confusion about their behavioural problems, and it can pave the way to moving forward with treatment.
+This resolves confusion about their behavioural problems, and it can pave the way to moving forward with ADHD treatments.